TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 ## Catch-up

 In the [previous post]({filename}flask-project-setup-tdd-docker-postgres-and-more-part-1.markdown) we started from an empty project and learned how to add the minimal code to run a Flask project.
-Then we created a static configuration file and a management script that wraps the coomands `flask` and `docker-compose` to run the application with a specific configuration
+Then we created a static configuration file and a management script that wraps the commands `flask` and `docker-compose` to run the application with a specific configuration

 In this post I will show you how to run a production-ready database alongside your code in a Docker container, both in your development setup and for the tests.